About Jamie Clarke

 My background is originally in web design.
 I was Head of Design at Microsoft for EMEA and then went on to build one of the UK’s top digital agencies, where I worked with a range of high-profile media and technology clients.

-After living in Sydney for a few years, and have settled in the countryside just outside of Bristol in the UK.
-I’m currently working on custom lettering projects and my own typeface designs.
+After living in Sydney for a few years, I have settled in the countryside just outside of Bristol where I’m working on typography commissions and my own typeface designs.

 I also run the popular blog, Type Worship, exploring the endless styles and trends leading the type and lettering world.
 I’m part of the team behind the typography magazine, 8 Faces, created by Elliot Jay Stocks, and I’ve written about type for several other publications.